lorig135/docsstyleguide/MinimalWritingStyle.md

 -w password -f -c 10 -g 'rand(0,2000)'

 ## Screenshots and Graphics
-How much is enough?
-Too much?
+How much is sufficient, especially in UI-driven docs?
+TBD.

 ## Code and Output
 No change.